alliance-apps/VeniceRCON-documentation/docs/general/plugin/meta.md

 backend: "BF3"
 #plugin entry point
 entry: "index.js"
+#dependencies which are mandatory for this plugin
+dependencies: []
+#require other dependencies
+optionalDependencies:
+  - Other Plugin
 vars:
     #arbitary key to identify the config entry in the config object
   - name: "foo"